 Personal injury covers a very wide spectrum of accidents and damages.
 If you have suffered an injury, you may receive compensation, regardless of the severity of the injury.
 The compensation can also depend upon the amount of money lost, changes to your quality of life, and many other factors.

 Here are some components that can establish personal injury:

 Physical trauma: This is physical trauma received from some form of blunt force trauma or penetrating trauma, either intentional or accidental.
-Broken bones, bruises, cuts, hemorrhaging, and injuries that require medical treatment are all part of this world.
+Broken bones, bruises, cuts, hemorrhaging, burns and injuries that require medical treatment are all part of this world.
 Even if injuries are not life-threatening, they may still affect the quality of your life.